mradev/MRA-UI/README.md

 Under "Build Phases", then "Link Binary With Libraries", click the plus icon to choose the frameworks/libraries we need to add.
 Add libMRAUI.a.

 Under "Build Settings", find the entry "User Header Search Paths".
-Add a recursive entry for your base MRA-UI Directory
+Add a recursive entry for your base MRA-UI

+Under "Linking", find the entry "Other Linker Flags".
+Add "-all_load -ObjC" for both Debug and Release